Skip to main content

 engine.multiproof-chunk-size

-Multiproof task chunk size for proof targets.
+Multiproof task chunk size for proof targets

 --engine.multiproof-chunk-size <MULTIPROOF_CHUNK_SIZE>